maxh/api-ai-agent-downloader/README.md

 # API.AI Agent Downloader

-Download your API.AI agent intents and entities for backup or analysis.
+Programmatically download your API.AI agent intents and entities for backup or analysis.

 ## Usage